 Framed by Pikes Peak, Colorado Springs is the region's population center and a hub for the military and the high-tech industry.
 The city has been a destination for out-of-towners since its founding in 1870, due to the alleged healing power of the local spring water and clean air.
 The gold rush fueled the city's boom through the early 20th century, as the military boom did following World War II.
 With more than 650,000 residents in the metro area, Colorado Springs offers a mix of history and modernity, as well as incredible access to the trails and red-rock scenery in this section of the Rockies.

 Surrounding Colorado Springs is a ring of smaller cities and alluring natural attractions.
-To the west, between alpine and desert scenery, are the Florissant Fossil Beds, the Royal Gorge (which was badly damaged by wildfires in 2013), and Cripple Creek, which offers gambling in casinos housed in historic buildings.
+To the west, between alpine and desert scenery, are the Florissant Fossil Beds, the Royal Gorge, and Cripple Creek, which offers gambling in casinos housed in historic buildings.
 You can go rafting near Cañon City, while Pueblo has a dash of public art and history museums.

 Outdoorsy types love the entire area: camping and hiking are especially superb in the San Isabel and Pike national forests.
 Climbers head to the Collegiate Peaks around Buena Vista and Salida (west of Colorado Springs) and the Cañon City area for a variety of ascents from moderate to difficult.
 Farther south, you can take the Highway of Legends Scenic Byway, which travels through the San Isabel National Forest and over high mountain passes.
 You can even take a day trip on the Rio Grande Scenic Railroad or the Cumbres & Toltec Scenic Railroad, which travels through regions not reachable by car.